Biomass Heating Plant

 ilimelgo (architect)

-B2 Ingénierie (BE industrial)
+B2 Ingénierie (industrial engineering)

 900 m²